This is a combination of teas, spices, sugars and milk.

 Sugar and milk often are included, as well.

-You can find hundreds of recipes associated with different locales, restaurants and even families.
+You can find hundreds of recipes associated with different locales.

 The following Masala Chai recipe is a long-loved delight.